squireaj/PRankings/README.md

  - Directives can range from simple to very complex but their general purpose is the same.
 Create something once so you can use it over and over again.
  - Directives are made of the same basic parts, a directive definition object or DDO, Controller, and Template.
- - You now have the basic building blocks to start making your own directives.
+ - You now have the basic building blocks to start making your own directives, have fun!.